-Community docks shall have a minimum of fifty (50) lineal feet of shoreline frontage to be eligible for an encroachment permit (IDAPA 20.03.04.015.02.c).
+Community docks must have a minimum of fifty (50) lineal feet of shoreline frontage to be eligible for an encroachment permit (IDAPA 20.03.04.015.02.c).
 Applications must identify the littoral property dedicated to the encroachment.
-The littoral property need not be contiguous, but should generally be in close proximity.
+The littoral property need not be contiguous, but should generally be in close proximity for community dock applications that have a common littoral property.